Gluconeogenesis: Dispelling the Keto Fearmongering

 The term originated from active pioneers and explorers who had to live on available game meat, which was often lean.
 While rabbits are plentiful, they contain meagre amounts of fat.

 Therefore, people living on rabbits alone find it difficult to consume enough energy to sustain even low body fat levels.
 But for most of us with plenty of body fat to burn, this is not an issue!
-Once we get adequate protein, our appetite for high-protein foods shuts down, and we search for easily-accessible energy from fat and carbs.
+Once we get adequate protein, our appetite for high-protein foods shuts down, and we search for easily accessible energy from fat and carbs.

 If you are getting super lean and only have high-protein foods available to eat, ‘rabbit starvation’ may be an issue for you.
 But as long as you have a significant amount of body fat to burn, ‘rabbit starvation’ is not something to be concerned about.